 (c) the complainant is liable to pay any amount (other than costs for which the Commissioner is liable under paragraph (b)), that the court or the State Administrative Tribunal orders the complainant to pay.

-[Section 42 amended by No. 55 of 2004 s.
+[Section 42 amended: No. 55 of 2004 s.
 209(2).]

 43. Intervention in certain proceedings by Minister or Commissioner